ZakiAbdelwahed/health-tracker-dash-app/README.md

 **Apple Health data:** Collecting data directly from Apple Health proved to be challenging for me, so I chose to use the [Health Export CSV app](https://apps.apple.com/us/app/health-export-csv/id1477944755) to simplify the process.
 The app collects and exports the data as a CSV file, which I then upload to my Google Drive and connect to the dashboard using the API.
 This method could be optimized to eliminate the manual steps of downloading and uploading files.

-**Responsiveness:** I added annotations to the graphs, but they are not responsive.
+**Responsiveness:** The annotations I added to the graphs are not responsive.
 Additionally, the display of the graphs on mobile devices is only functional when the phone is held horizontally.
 These are two issues that I am currently unable to explain or resolve.

 **Performance:** The loading time of the graphs on the dashboard is excessive, taking approximately 10-15 seconds.
 I need to investigate the source of the delay, whether it is related to Dash or Render.